strongloop/strongloop.com2/_posts/2001-05-04-information-for-blog-authors.md

 Please use [active voice](https://writing.wisc.edu/Handbook/CCS_activevoice.html) rather than passive voice.

 Unless creating a new paragraph, please use soft wrap rather than hard line breaks.

+There should only be one space between sentences, not two.